In This Article

 If you are looking for unique day trips within 30 Minutes of Northville, Michigan:

-• Plymouth (5–10 min) – Explore Kellogg Park, vibrant shops, and lively events like Art in the Park.
+• Plymouth (5–10 min) – If I’m looking for a quick getaway, Plymouth is just a short drive from Northville.
+Kellogg Park, the vibrant shops, and events like Art in the Park always make for a perfect day trip.

-• Livonia (10–15 min) – Explore local parks, visit Greenmead Historical Park, or catch a performance at the Livonia Civic Center Library.
+• Livonia (10–15 min) – Livonia has a lot to offer!
+I love visiting Greenmead Historical Park, strolling through local parks, and sometimes catching a performance at the Livonia Civic Center Library.

 Frequently Asked Questions: